Laravel-Lang/lang/README.md

 Laravel4-lang
 =============

-In this repository, you can find the lang files for the framework PHP, [Laravel 4](http://www.laravel.com).
+In this repository, you can find the lang files for the framework PHP, [Laravel 4&5](http://www.laravel.com).

 Find more informations on http://caouecs.github.io/Laravel4-lang/

+Laravel 5.0
+---

+The files of languages have been updated for Laravel 5, in `laravel5` branch.

+* array for PHP 5.4+
+* validation.filled, with same translation than validation.required

 Laravel 4.0